 Danny Brown.
 Frontside Kickflip

 The photo used for this one is by far my favorite!
 It also holds a sentimental value because of how personal it felt to have someone take so much time and thought throughout, then after landing that trick you really wanted.
 It's not just an image you can repost, print, or save to your hard drive… But an actual painting!
 It's OG, and there is only one!
 I don't know; that just feels so sick!

 I would struggle to write down something as simple as just a phone number when there's so much happening around me at once; so many others, myself included, are amazed at how Christopher manages to create such flawless and detailed work and, at the same time being in environments such as propped up in the middle of the Berghain line having everyone question what you're doing or asking that you add extra things into your unfinished painting, or being in the middle of CPH Open where its total chaos!
 With boards and beer cans flying left, right and center yet being able to stay entirely focused on your work while, at the same time, conversing with anyone up for a chat.

 Nicky Guerrero (Left), Kadetzki (Middle), Rune Glifberg (Right)

 Skatehalle Training Session

 Michael Mackrodt at ICC

-These images shown above are from his collection and can be found on his social media page.
-If you want to keep up to date with Christopher, you can find him on Instagram where he is frequently uploading new content as he continues to kill it!
+The images shown above are from his collection and can be found on his social media page.
+If you want to keep up to date with Christopher, you can find him on Instagram, where he frequently uploads new content as he continues to kill it!